tomhense/websitereader/README.md

 ### ToDo

 - Make supported languages configurable
-- Add disclaimer about api costs that shows when the generate button is clicked the first time
 - Better checks for adding tts provider
     - Don't add if a provider with name already exist (also disallow the android name for the system one)